 About Matt Lampson

-Now in his eighth year as a professional goalkeeper, now with the LA Galaxy in Major League Soccer, Matt Lampson is determined to make the most of his second chance at life.
+Now in his ninth year as a professional goalkeeper, now with the Columbus Crew in Major League Soccer, Matt Lampson is determined to make the most of his second chance at life.

 On June 10, 2007, one week after graduating from high school, Lampson was diagnosed with Stage IV Hodgkin’s Lymphoma.
 Instead of fighting for playing as a freshman at Northern Illinois University, Lampson remained in Ohio and fought to survive.